ankit3388/Detect_leaf_diseases/README.md

 # Leaf Disease Detection using Deep Learning

+# Overview

+This project aims to develop a robust deep learning model for the detection and classification of plant leaf diseases.
+Plant diseases can significantly impact crop yield, and early detection is crucial for effective disease management.
+Leveraging deep learning techniques, this project automates the process of identifying diseases in plant leaves, providing a timely and accurate solution for farmers and agriculture enthusiasts.

+# Features

+Deep Learning Model: Utilizes state-of-the-art deep learning architecture (e.g., convolutional neural networks) for accurate disease detection.

+Multi-Class Classification: Capable of classifying leaves into multiple disease categories, enabling a more comprehensive diagnosis.

+Web Interface: An interactive web interface for users to upload leaf images and receive instant disease predictions.

+Training Pipeline: Well-documented training pipeline for users to retrain the model on their custom datasets.

+# Dataset
+The model is trained on a diverse dataset containing images of plant leaves affected by various diseases.
+The dataset is sourced from reputable agricultural databases and is made available for reference and further research.

+# Requirements
+Python 3.x
+TensorFlow
+Flask (for the web interface)

+# Install dependencies:

+bash
+Copy code
+pip install -r requirements.txt
+Run the web interface:

+bash
+Copy code
+python app.py
+Visit http://localhost:5000 in your web browser.

+[Optional] Retrain the model:

+bash
+Copy code
+python train.py --data_path /path/to/custom/dataset
+Contribution Guidelines
+Contributions are welcome!
+If you want to contribute to the project, please follow the guidelines outlined in CONTRIBUTING.md.

+# Leaf Disease Detection using Deep Learning

 This project is a leaf disease detection system that uses deep learning techniques, including transfer learning, to identify and classify 33 different types of leaf diseases.
 The model has been trained on a large dataset of images and is designed to help agricultural professionals and enthusiasts diagnose plant diseases in a fast and accurate manner.

 ## Model Download